qatrackplus/qatrackplus/docs/admin/qa/test_lists.rst

 ---------------

 Use this field to define the message shown when a test within this test is at Action level.
-If the message is left blank The default is ("Do not treat").
+If the message is left blank, the default is "Do not treat".

 Javascript
 ----------

-You can enter arbitrary Javascript snippets here, and they will be injected into the page when perfo
+You can enter arbitrary Javascript snippets here, and they will be injected into the page when performing the test list.

 .. figure:: images/javascript.png
    :alt: Javascript injection